Parent Company of Kay Jewelers Accused Of Wage Discrimination Against Women

 Nonetheless, Henry remained with the company.
 She said she was passed over for management positions multiple times in favor of men who had less experience selling jewelry, before she eventually became a manager in 2005.

-But, in her new position, Henry was assigned to work with a man who, she said, "looked at me and and other female employees in a sexual manner that made me feel uncomfortable."
+But in her new position, Henry was assigned to work with a man who, she said, "looked at me and and other female employees in a sexual manner that made me feel uncomfortable."

 She recounted an instance in which she said the male employee told her he hoped she "was stopping by Victoria's Secret to get something to wear for him."
 Following the incident, she said she called the company's human resources hotline.
 She said the office didn't follow up with her.

 Later that year, Henry attended a managers' meeting for the company.
 After an awards dinner, her superior, a man, "tried to kiss and touch" her.
-Shortly after she reported the incident, she said she was fired from Sterling.
+Shortly after she reported the incident, she said, she was fired from Sterling.

 Diane Acampora, who worked at Sterling stores from 2002 to 2009, said, "It was common knowledge at the Company that these [manager] meetings provided abundant opportunity for heavy drinking and extramarital sexual activity between male managers, supervisors and executives and subordinate female managers."